From the Collection of Stratford and District Historical Society Stratford Victoria

 Mrs Bower finished the quilt, which was then used for many years by her grandson, Archibald William Luxford.
 He went to sleep every night, knowing the designs were drawn by the uncle he had never known, after whom he had been named.

-- Bower, Archibald James (Maker), Bower, Harriet (Maker)
+- Bower, Archibald James (Creator), Bower, Harriet (Needlewoman)

 - This quilt has historic significance as a memorial to a soldier lost in World War I. It is important as a tangible reminder of loss in war, and an example of how memorials to those lost in war take many forms.